Akeelah and the Bee: Critical reaction

 Chang of Variety commented that it "plays like The Karate Kid with a pro-literacy agenda, pushing all the right emotional buttons yet hitting quite a few wrong ones in the process".
 The Evening Chronicle's review said it "conceals few narrative surprises" but contended that Atchison is also able to "defy our expectations".
 Turan of the Los Angeles Times criticized that the film "telegraphs its plot"; however, he praised it as "genuinely sweet and determinedly inspirational".
 PopMatters's Cynthia Fuchs stated it is formulaic as it has some "conventions that make so many other genre films feel stale", but that it "torques them slightly", emphasizing the "intellectual activities" Akeelah gets involved with.
 Furthermore, the film was described as "derivatively entertaining in a feel-good sort of way" by Rick Groen in an article for The Globe and Mail.
 Ingman of The Austin Chronicle described it as a typical sports film and felt it was heavy-handed at times.
-However, she praised it for its themes and called the film a "[t]houghtful, engaging" one and said it has a "cross-gender appeal".
+However, she praised it for its themes and called the film a "thoughtful, engaging" one and said it has a "cross-gender appeal".
 Morris of The Boston Globe argued, "If Akeelah and the Bee is a generic, well-oiled commercial contraption, it is the first to credibly dramatize the plight of a truly gifted, poor black child".
 Morris added, "Obviously, it's emotional propaganda.
 But it's just the kind of propaganda our children need".

-Despite being a "critically-acclaimed" film, according to Rotten Tomatoes, not all of its reviews were this positive.
+Other reactions were more mixed.
 Anna Smith of Empire called it "formulaic and all-American", commenting that many scenes "appear functional rather than inspirational", and that the film focused on the racial issue "a little too heavily".
 Smith stated, "clunky plotting and characterisation mean it has 'telemovie' written all over it".
 Marc Mohan from The Oregonian stressed it can be compared to after-school specials due to its "lack of originality in plot and character".
 Time Out's Jessica Winter also drew a comparation to after-school specials, saying "on the big screen ... its clichés seem bigger and its characterisations broader than they would on the more forgiving telly".
 Nick Schager of Slant Magazine lamented that the "clichés are too numerous to mention", while Neil Smith from BBC asserted it has "as much ... fantasy as The Lord of the Rings".
 Jan Stuart of Newsday deemed it "virtually suspense-free", while Robert Hanks of The Independent stated it has an important message but that is a "shame it couldn't be encased in a less faked-up story".
 Commenting on The Times, Chris Ayres stressed that although it has good "visual flair" it "is ruined by its Oprah-style emotional manipulation".
-New York Posts Kyle Smith deemed it as "uplifting but unimaginative", suggesting that "Akeelah and the Bee is so warm and well-meaning that you may find yourself wanting to like it more than you really do".